cekkaewnumchai/CS509_Individual/README.md

 		- (b) -> choose weekday and fill valid date
 		- (c) -> fill valid date
 		- (d) -> fill valid time
-	The case will be considered from (a) to (d).
+		- Note: The case will be considered from (a) to (d).
 For example, in case of filling all, case (a) will be chosen.
 In case of filling date and weekday, case (c) will be chosen.